Spencer Park

 PROFILE FAQ

-Spencer Park has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Spencer Park has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this particular area.
-Notable among these are the Hardie Road Mixed-Use Development and the Spencer Park Renewal Project, which includes the Yakamia/Lange Structure Plan and the Spencer Park Education Support Centre Redevelopment.
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects expected to impact the area.
+Major projects include Hardie Road Mixed-Use Development within the Spencer Park Renewal Project, Yakamia/Lange Structure Plan, and Spencer Park Education Support Centre Redevelopment.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.